Peru's embattled president Kuczynski announces resignation

 Kuczynski said during the week he was confident of defeating the impeachment vote.

-On Sunday, Kuczynski said removing him would amount to a "coup d'etat" in the South American country -- and tarnish Peru's image just before it is due to host the Summit of the Americas next month.
+On Sunday, Kuczynski said removing him would amount to a "coup d'etat" in the South American country -- and tarnish Peru's image just before it is due to host the Summit of the Americas.

 Odebrecht has admitted spending millions to bribe government officials across Latin America to secure public works contracts.

+The Supreme Court last week cleared the way for Peru to formally request the extradition of former president Alejandro Toledo from the US.

+Toledo, 71, is to face charges of accepting a staggering $20 million in bribes from Odebrecht.

-It said it paid five million dollars in fees to companies linked to Kuczynski when he was a minister
+Odebrecht said it paid five million dollars in fees to companies linked to Kuczynski when he was Peru's economy minister, under Toledo.

+He was accused of lying about his ties to Odebrecht, but later admitted he had taken the money for what he and the company insist were legitimate consulting fees.

+The scandal, which has dogged the president over the past six months, finally became to much for the elderly politician when it became increasingly clear he could not survive the impeachment vote.